green-coding-solutions/documentation/content/en/docs/frontend/frontend.md

 - All custom JS files we did live in `/frontend/js`.
 - All custom CSS files we did live in `/frontend/css`
-- All library files which are 99% unchanged live in `/frontend/dist/`
+- All library files whichlive in `/frontend/dist/`
-    + The only change was made to the `/frontend/dist/css/site.min.css` from Fomantic UI where we removed the @import statement for the *Lato* font.
+    + In the `site.min.css` from Fomantic UI where we removed the @import statement for the *Lato* font.
+    + We removed the `emoji.min.css`
+    + We then concated all the minified file into a `semantic_reduced.min.css`
-- The CSS and JS files from Fomantic UI are all included separately, since we don't need most of the components
+- The JS files from Fomantic UI are all included separately, since we don't need most of the components
 - We use the standard theme for Fomantic UI

 ## HUGO